Vipulkumar1997/OTA_Clusterer/README.md

 ## Install

-Clone this project, move into the project folder and execute the install.sh script (Linux and MacOSX supported) The script installs all dependencies into a seperated python virtualenv which is stored in your HOME folder.
+Clone this project, go into the project folder and execute the install.sh script (Linux and MacOSX supported) The script installs all dependencies into a seperated python virtualenv which is stored in your HOME folder.

 ```sh